gshideler/mangroveStructure/README.md

 This function allows you to plot canopy height across distance from Point-Centered Quarter Method transect data.
 Following Cintrón and Schaeffer Novelli (1984): (1) an individual tree must be present in each quarter, and (2) a single tree should not be measured twice.

 #### plot.method() ####
 This function allows you to estimate mangrove forest structure based on fixed-area sampling (plot).
+Outputs a data frame of the table of relative metrics, importance values, and ranking.

 #### plot.indices() ####
 This function allows you to calculate the Holdridge Complexity Index (Holdridge 1967) and Mean Stand Diameter (Cintrón and Schaeffer Novelli 1984) using fixed-area sampling (plot).
 Height is required for the Holdridge Complexity Index.